On Quasi-Modular Pseudometric Spaces and Asymmetric Uniformities: Categorical and Uniform Perspectives

 \section{Categorical and Uniform Perspectives}

+This section places quasi-modular gauges within two complementary settings: enriched category theory and classical uniform completion theory.
+The purpose is not to introduce new categorical structures, but to clarify how the asymmetric objects studied in Section~\ref{sec:asymmetry} admit a concise functorial description, and to explain precisely which aspects of the theory are captured and which are lost by symmetrization and uniform completion.

-In this section we recast quasi\mbox{-}modular gauges in the language of enriched categories and relate the asymmetric (quasi\mbox{-}uniform) machinery to classical uniform completions.
-Our point of departure is Lawvere’s view of (pseudo)metrics as categories enriched over the quantale \(\mathsf V=([0,\infty],\ge,+,0)\) \cite{Lawvere1973}, together with the general calculus of \(\mathsf V\)\nobreakdash-categories, Kan extensions, and Cauchy completion as developed by Kelly \cite{Kelly1982}.
-On the uniform side we use Isbell’s covering formulation and completion theory \cite{Isbell1964}.
-The two perspectives are contained in $(T,\mathsf V)$–framework of Clementino–Tholen \cite{ClementinoTholen2003}.
+Our categorical point of departure is Lawvere’s interpretation of (pseudo)metrics as categories enriched over the quantale \(\mathsf V=([0,\infty],\ge,+,0)\) \cite{Lawvere1973}, together with Kelly’s general theory of enriched categories, Kan extensions, and Cauchy completion \cite{Kelly1982}.
+On the uniform side we rely on Isbell’s entourage and completion theory \cite{Isbell1964}.
+The relationship between these points of view is classical and well understood; see, for instance, the $(T,\mathsf V)$-framework of Clementino-Tholen \cite{ClementinoTholen2003}.

+The relevance of this perspective to quasi-modular settings was clarified systematically by L\'opez-Pastor, Pedraza, and Rodr\'iguez-L\'opez \cite{LopezPastor2025}, who showed that quasi-pseudometric modular spaces can be identified with categories enriched over a suitable value quantale of scale profiles, and that the topology generated by modular entourages coincides with the topology induced by the corresponding enriched category.
+Our contribution here is not to reprove these identifications, but to use them as a comparison setting in order to isolate genuinely directional notions that disappear under symmetrization and enriched or uniform completion.